N-Blade/node-runas-redux/README.md

 Run command synchronously with administrator privilege.

-> This a fork that adds compatibility with modern NodeJS versions.
+> This is an N-API based rewrite that adds compatibility with modern NodeJS versions.

 ## Installing